-He has acted in a number of major cases in recent years in the Commercial Court and abroad, including for sovereign states, and has appeared in 25 reported decisions in the period 2016-2021.
-In the last two years he has acted in high profile claims as lead QC (including Nissan’s claims against Carlos Ghosn and the HPII litigation).
+He has acted in a number of major cases in recent years in the Commercial Court and abroad, including for sovereign states, and has appeared in over 30 reported decisions.
+In the last two years he has acted in high profile claims (including a 20 week trial successfully leading to a judgment of c $1BN; Nissan’s claims against Carlos Ghosn and the HPII litigation).

 He was previously nominated as Junior of the Year for International Commercial Arbitration by Chambers and Partners.
 In addition, George was recognised by Legal Week in their survey ‘Stars at the Bar’.

 George has experience of an extremely broad range of commercial disputes, extending from conflicts of law/jurisdictional issues, enforcement, asset tracing, shareholder disputes (with particular expertise in SPA related matters and Earn Out disputes), insurance and reinsurance, to commodities and civil fraud.

 In addition to his work in the Commercial Court in London he has been instructed on disputes in a wide range of jurisdictions including Dubai, Oman, Singapore, Hong Kong, Trinidad & Tobago, BVI and the Channel Islands.

 As well as acting in trials and international arbitrations (as to which please follow the link to ‘Arbitration’), George regularly appears in pre-action and interlocutory hearings such as freezing and proprietary injunctions, pre-action disclosure applications, security for costs applications and jurisdictional disputes.